Tyrion: I hope the boy does wake. I'd be very interested to hear what he has to say.

 - Reckless Blade Usage: Arya attempts to hug Jon with a sword in her hand.
 He makes her put it down before letting her get close to him.

-- Revealing Coverup: Jaime Lannister may have gotten away with pushing Bran off the tower, had an assassin not botched the job of finishing him off.
+- Revealing Cover-Up: Jaime Lannister may have gotten away with pushing Bran off the tower, had an assassin not botched the job of killing him and made it clear that someone wants him dead.

 - Royal Brat: Joffrey is getting more and more slappable as the series progresses...